What causes fear of flying?

 In brief

-- It can have both a physical and psychological impact
+• Fear of flying can have a physical and psychological impact

-- There are proven ways that can help fearful flyers gain the confidence to fly calmly
+• There are proven ways that can help fearful flyers gain the confidence to fly calmly, with treatments proving highly effective

 Fear of flying explained